Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 You do this with all numbers in the set.
-This solves the first dimensional loop.
+This solves the first-dimensional loop.
 As it solves the difference between the numbers per iteration.

 <br /><br />